 Recently I watched Moneyball – a non-fiction movie about how Billy Beane at Oakland A’s used statistics to get most under-valued players and create the most valued (least amount spent per game) team in MLB.
 If you haven’t watched it, I strongly recommend it.
-I don’t usually shed tears watching a movie, and as a proud male (not that I am a sexist), I wouldn’t admit it even if I did, but I did watching Moneyball.
+I don’t usually shed tears watching a movie, but I did watching Moneyball.
 Moneyball!
 It wasn’t a Oscar-worth drama.
 Nor was it gut-wrenching tear jerker.
 But why did I cry watching the movie?

 Because it was about one man’s lonely, uncertain fight against status quo under heavy pressure and criticism.
 Once a promising baseball player, Billy turned down a full scholarship to Stanford to join New York Mets as first-round draft for $125K.
 But he never became a top baseball player his scouts had predicted.
 He went through a number of minor leagues and other major league teams with not much to show for.
 He ended up at Oakland A’s, and he asked to become a scout.
 Later he became an assistant GM and a GM.